 We didn’t take any meals in casas but they generally have excellent reviews in terms of taste & quantity.

-Casa particulares are also the only places in Cuba that provide laundry service – there are no laundromats.
+Casa particulares in Cuba are the only places that provide laundry service – there are no laundromats on the island.

 They’re very relaxed with prices – one casa suggested CUC$2-3 depending on the pile of clothes, another casa insisted that we pay what we felt like (she was happy with CUC$3 for a big load of clothes).